Biometrics-IITA/Seminar/README.md

 # Introduction
 This is a seminar series on Machine Learning.
-Below are the topics that have been covered in this seminar series
+The dataset used are uploaded above.

 # Seminar Topics
 The following topics are covered in the seminar series